muokicaleb/flaskblog/README.md

 # flaskblog
-using flask library to build a "twitter-like" web app a user can:
+<p>using flask library to build a "twitter-like" web app a user can:
                      <ul>
                      	<li>Create an account.</li>
                      	<li>Login and logout</li>